MZt92-ui/tableau-challenge/README.md

-## Citi Bike Program Pre-Covid Performance
+# Project: Citi Bike Program Pre-Covid-19 Performance

-This analysis has been aimed to find patterns of utilization of Citi Bikes Program before Covid-19.
+The project was aimed to find patterns of utilization of Citi Bikes Program before Covid-19 using Python & Tableau.
 The data period is chosen from 2019.12 to 2020.01 (2 months) as indications.
 2 demographic dimensions: Age & Gender, and stations popularity have been covered.

+## Citi Bike Program & Dataset
+"Citi Bike is a privately owned public bicycle sharing system serving the boroughs of New York City, firstly introduced in 2013 as an effort to XXX."
+Citi Bike operator has made data of trip history with some demographic information of users availble to the public in a csv format.

+## Key Findings & Analysis
+Overall Performance
+Analysis 1: Monthly total trips by customer & subsciber (usertype) Demographic info:
+Analysis 2: Top Age Groups utilising the program & their types (birth-year) Analysis 4: Gender & their types (gender)
+Using behaviour:
+Analysis 3: Peak starting hours for different age groups (starttime) (re dai tu) Analysis 4: Map of starting point for durations: showing each station with durations (trup duration)

+deleted rows: stoptime, end station information, bikeid

 The visualisations are avaliable in the link below:</br>
 https://public.tableau.com/app/profile/stomile829/viz/TableauAssignment-CitiBikeProgram/Story

-The Key Findings & Analysis:

-1. Before Covid-19, people between the age of 20 - 40 are the primary groups utilizing Citi Bike, while this is likely expected considering</br>
-economic, physical situations and etc., there are still notable No. of records from age of 40 - 60.
-However, the reasons of using the program could be different from the </br>
-previous age group, and pending for further analysis.</br>

-2. There are still some records from the casual customers, while mostly it is subscribers are using the program. </br> People between the age of 50-60 and 20-30 are with most opportunities to be converted to a subscriber.

-3. The peak hours are 8 am and 5 pm for people to start using Citi Bikes, which suggests people use it mainly for commuting.

-4. Overall, the male and the female show similar behaviors when using Citi Bikes.
-Specifically, the common duration of using the bike is 5-10 min to cover a relatively short distance. </br>
-Also, they have similar top & bottom stations to start the journey.